 Jurisdictions cite the reasons for the ordinance as humanitarian in nature since animals in puppy and kitten stores are virtually all sourced from large scale breeding operations, a.k.a. "puppy mills."
 Also frequently cited are issues of fraud as animals sold as pure-bred are sometimes not and animals born from sickly animals in pet mills can cost consumers in veterinarian and training bills.
 As costs rise, animals are sometimes turned over to local, tax payer-funded shelters or sold online.

 By our count, at least bans have passed injursidictions that had at least one operating store in them, including the state of California, the majority of which are effective immediately.
 Some have limited grandfathering, usually 6 months.
-Noted on our map with a red puppy head icon.
+Noted on our my_locationGoogle Interactive Map with a red puppy head icon for cities and red location marker for counties.

 Rabbit Sales Bans

 jurisdictions name rabbits in their bans of retail sales including the state of California.
 Rabbits are often sourced from the same kind of reprehensible conditions as puppy and kitten mills, where profits are of greater concern than the animals' well-being.
 This is why the term pet mills has come about.

 Other Animal Sales Bans

 In May 2016, the Arizona legislature enacted a law prohibiting local communities from ending animal suffering by passing retail store restriction and ban ordinances, nullifying the 2 local bans that had been passed in Phoenix (12/13) and Tempe (02/16).

 We list bans that were passed, sowe have not changed the number of bansand include the 4 bans passed in Arizona and Ohio.

 Resolutions of Support